WilkinGames/deadswitch3-mp-custom/README.md

 You will need to add a local proxy for LAN players to connect, since they will not be able to connect to a `localhost` URL.
 You can use https://github.com/icflorescu/iisexpress-proxy for this.

 ### Hosting on External Server
 You can use a free/cheap Node.js app service to host the multiplayer server which will allow any player to join.
-Heroku is recommended.

 ## Instructions
 Navigate to the directory in which you wish to install the Deadswitch 3 multiplayer server.